ArjanJawahier/HandwritingRecognition/README.md

 2. `preprocess.py` handles the cropping of the segmented characters.
 The characters are also centered in the resulting images.
 3. `visualizer.py` handles intermediate results visualization (such as the images we use for debugging and presentations).
 4. `characterclassifier.py` contains the code for our neural network.
 We are using a ResNet architecture.
+5. `edge_hinge.py` is all about the Edge Hinge feature.
+Edge Hinge features of test data are compared with the averaged Style-Training data Edge Hinge features, which is stored in the file `style_data.pkl` in the root directory.
-5. `imagemorph.c` and `run_imagemorph.sh` handle the data augmentation, imagemorph.c has been edited slightly to allow for PGM inputs instead of PPM.
+6. `imagemorph.c` and `run_imagemorph.sh` handle the data augmentation, imagemorph.c has been edited slightly to allow for PGM inputs instead of PPM.